The verdict

 What AI doesn't mention

-- −Takes up significant floor space compared to sleek commercial towers
+- −Takes up significant floor space and is visually intrusive

 What AI consistently says